 Most of its fresh produce finds its way into the kitchens and mouths of Valencians.
 Each day we discovered these fresh ingredients in restaurants and markets where real-life artisans crafted their food and wares—the true meaning of artisanal.

 Valencia is particularly known for its fine ceramics and silk trade.
 La Lonja de la Seda, originally the Silk Exchange that served as the center of commerce during the Spanish Golden Age of the 15th- and 16th-century, is protected as a Gothic masterpiece by UNESCO World Heritage Sites.

 We happened upon the National Ceramics Museum on a walk through the city one evening.
 The alabaster relief sculpture surrounding the Rococo facade made me stop in my tracks.
 I had never seen such an ornately detailed entrance.

 In addition to Valencian artisans, helpful, lively shopkeepers—perhaps less cynical than some in more touristy cities—appreciate detail and quality, and limited hours of operation.
 Valencia’s moderate cost of living seemed to allow limited hours of operation, so they could fully enjoy leisure and relaxation with their own family and friends after work.

 Meal hours take some getting used to—breakfast at 10, lunch at 2 (14h), and dinner at 8 or 9 (20h-21h)—but tapas provide pre-dinner snacks typically enjoyed with drinks.
 After dinner, the night is just getting started.

 In the evening, this vibrant city springs to life.

 Architecture glows along warmly lit Valencian streets and in plazas of the historic center.
 This setting invites people of all ages to lounge or hop between many reasonably-priced bars and restaurants.
 No wonder everyone stays out late into the night—so much nicer than stark, brightly lit strip malls.

 Valencia encouraged us to slow down and really enjoy.
 Spain’s balanced life was infectious.
 The quality of their products and in the setting was inspiring.
 I hope the features unique to Valencia are appreciated and preserved.
-These aspects of the Spanish culture should always prevail and inspire the rest of us.
+These aspects of Spanish culture should always prevail and inspire the rest of us.

 Continue the Conversation